ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 expected that the Local Endpoint will be configured with some method of discovering NAT bindings, e.g., a STUN server.
 In this case, the Local Endpoint may resolve to a mixture of local and server reflexive addresses.
-The Resolve() method on the Preconnection can be used to discover these bindings:
+The LocalCandidates() method on the Rendezvous object can be used to discover these bindings:

 ~~~
-PreconnectionBindings := Preconnection.Resolve()
+Candidates := Rendezvous.LocalCandidates()
 ~~~

-The Resolve() call returns a list of Preconnection objects, that represent the concrete addresses, local and server reflexive, on which a Rendezvous() for a Connection created from that Preconnection will listen for incoming connections.
+The LocalCandidates() call returns a list of Preconnection objects, that represent the concrete addresses, local and server reflexive, on which the Rendezvous() object will listen for incoming connections when Start() is called.
 This list can be passed to a peer via a signalling protocol, such as SIP or WebRTC, to configure the remote.

 ## Connection Groups {#groups}